RezaGonabadi77/fNIRS-working-memory-classification-ifNIRS2021/README.md

 The heart of our project is the classification of fNIRS data.
 We apply various machine learning classifiers and strategies, including ensemble learning techniques.

-## Contributing

-We welcome contributions from the community to enhance and expand this project.
-If you have ideas for improvements, wish to report issues, or want to contribute code, please review our [Contribution Guidelines](CONTRIBUTING.md).